 Special Attention to Veterans

 Veterans who have served as medics in the Army or the Air Force often transition into health administration professionals because they want to explore opportunities beyond direct patient care, and the same goes for those who have served in the Hospital Corps of the Navy and the Coast Guard.
-To this effect, FNU is an institution approved for veterans training by the Florida Department of Veterans Affairs, thus you can put your G.I.
+To this effect, Florida National University is an institution approved for veterans training by the Florida Department of Veterans Affairs, thus you can put your G.I.
 Bill benefits to good use when you enroll.

 Bahamas Recognizes FNU Degree in Health Service Administration